 Within the British Isles, there was another escape route for the Highlander: the British Army.
 Highland regiments have fought some of Britain's toughest battles, from Waterloo to the Falklands.
 Callum Keene and John Northcote are both Highland lads from Oban, brought up in Gaelic-speaking families.
-Enlisted in the Argyll and Sutherland Highlanders, they are living examples of the way in which British institutions have swallowed up the Celtic traditions of old Scotland.
-The language of command in the regiment has always been English and even their Scottish mates - city-educated, English-speaking Lowlanders - mock their lilting Highland accents.
-They refer to Keene and Northcote by the derogatory term teuchter (meaning "highlander"; the eu is pronounced as in feud).
+When they enlisted in the Argyll and Sutherland Highlanders, they were living examples of the way in which British institutions have swallowed up the Celtic traditions of old Scotland.
+The language of command in the regiment has always been English and even their Scottish mates - city-educated, English-speaking Lowlanders - mocked their lilting Highland accents.
+They referred to Keene and Northcote by the derogatory term teuchter (meaning 'highlander'; the eu is pronounced as in feud).